CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Cities with the lowest auto insurance rates in Nevada
+The city with the lowest auto insurance rates in Nevada is Winnemucca, at $1,600 per year.

-The table below shows a list of cities in Nevada with the most affordable car insurance rates.
+Below is a list of cities in Nevada with the lowest auto insurance rates.

 CityFull coverage annual rates